kaplanz/rugby/lib/retro/README.md

 ## Build

-Invoke `cargo build --release -pretro` from anywhere within the repository to build this frontend.
+Invoke `cargo build --release -plibretro` from anywhere within the repository to build this frontend.

 ## Usage